pyrddlgym-project/pyRDDLGym-jax/README.md

 <img src="Images/quadcopter.gif" width="400" height="400" margin=1/>
 </p>

-## Running from the Python API
+## Running from within Python

-You can write a simple script to instantiate and run the planner yourself, if you wish:
+To run the Jax planner from within a Python application, refer to the following example:

 ```python
 import pyRDDLGym